Quantum computation in continuous time using dynamic invariants: Introduction

-Inspired by AQC, the aim of this work is to propose a new approach to perform QC via continuous evolution in Hilbert space which is based on the theory of dynamic invariants introduced by Lewis and Riesenfeld~\cite{Lewis:67,Lewis:69} .
-The theory of dynamic invariants was conceived as a tool to solve time dependent problems in quantum mechanics.
-In turn, as a first application, it was used to discuss the nonadiabatic dynamics of a time dependent harmonic oscillator~\cite{Lewis:67}.
-Since then, the dynamic invariants technique has been applied to a number of problems which range from quantum optics~\cite{Villas-Boas 2003,Dodonov 2003,Markov 1989} to atomic systems~\cite{Mizrahi:90, Lendi 1994}.
-More recently, it has also been applied to the generalization of the concept of geometric phases to nonadiabatic evolutions in open quantum systems~\cite{Sarandy:07,Duzzioni:08}.
-In the present work, we will show that dynamic invariants can be used to implement a nonadiabatic approach to perform QC.
-In QC by dynamic invariants (QCDI), the computation process will be developed in an arbitrary eigenstate (here chosen as the ground state) of a time dependent quantum observable -- the so-called dynamic invariant operator, which will conveniently be defined below.
-The procedure is somewhat similar to AQC, but it is independent of the adiabatic approximation.
-Indeed, this is a remarkable feature since the standard form of the adiabatic theorem~\cite{Messiah:book} has recently been subject of controversy, with a number of improvements and new derivations proposed (e.g., see Refs.~\cite{Marzlin:04,Sarandy:04,Tong:05,Jansen:07,Hamma:08}).
-Moreover, our method allows for achieving the final (target) state in a nonprobabilistic way.
-This is in contrast with AQC, where the probability of finding out the solution is directly related with the adiabatic time condition
+However, while decoherence-protected AQC is potentially attainable~\cite{Lidar:08}, adiabatic steps may be a harsh requirement in several experiments~\cite{Chen:10}.
+Moreover, nonadiabatic shortcuts are also helpful to clarify the role played by adiabaticity for QC in continuous time.
+In this context, inspired by AQC, the aim of this work is to propose an alternative approach to perform QC via continuous evolution in Hilbert space, which is based on the theory of dynamic invariants introduced by Lewis and Riesenfeld~\cite{Lewis:67,Lewis:69}.
+The theory of dynamic invariants was conceived as a tool to solve time-dependent problems in quantum mechanics.
+In turn, as a first application, it was used to discuss the nonadiabatic dynamics of a time-dependent harmonic oscillator~\cite{Lewis:67}.
+Since then, the dynamic invariants technique has been applied to a number of problems, which include quantum optics~\cite{Villas-Boas 2003}, atomic systems~\cite{Mizrahi:90}, and geometric phases~\cite{Sarandy:07,Duzzioni:08}.